So, since January 12, 1941, persons

 Central to the Court’s reasoning were a number of arguments addressing the territorial status of Puerto Rico.
-One of these arguments addressed the effect of the collective naturalization of Puerto Ricans on Puerto Rico’s territorial status.
-In Downes, and later in Rasmussen v.
-United States (1905), Chief Justice Edward D. White argued that Congress could change Puerto Rico’s status implicitly by naturalizing its inhabitants.
-Presumably, Justice White reasoned, by collectively naturalizing Puerto Ricans Congress was implicitly incorporating the island’s inhabitants into the Anglo-American polity or political community.
+One argument addressed the effect of the collective naturalization of Puerto Ricans on Puerto Rico’s territorial status.
+In Downes, and later in Rassmussen v.
+United States (1905), Justice Edward D. White argued that Congress could change Puerto Rico’s status tacitly or implicitly by naturalizing its inhabitants.
+Presumably, Justice White reasoned, the collective naturalization of Puerto Ricans was tantamount to welcoming them into the Anglo-American family.
+This legislative action could in turn be read as the implicit incorporated the islands’ inhabitants into the Anglo-American polity or political community.
 In Balzac, writing for the majority, Chief Justice Taft rejected this argument and established that Congress could only change Puerto Rico’s territorial status by enacting legislation that expressly incorporated the island.
 It followed, that Puerto Rico remained outside of the United States for domestic or constitutional purposes even though its inhabitants were now U.S. citizens.

 Amending Jones Act

-That all citizens of the United States who have resided or who shall hereafter reside in the island for one year shall be citizens of Porto Rico: Provided, That persons born in Porto Rico of alien parents, referred to in the last paragraph of section 5, who did not avail themselves of the privilege granted to them of becoming citizens of the United States, shall have a period of one year from the approval of this Act to make the declaration provided for in the aforesaid section: And provided further, That persons who elected to retain the political status of citizens of Porto Rico may within one year after the passage of this Act become citizens of the United States upon the same terms and in the same manner as is provided for the naturalization of native Porto Ricans born of foreign parents (Section Five(a), 44 Stat.
+That all citizens of the United States who have resided or who shall hereafter reside in the island for one year shall be citizens of Porto Rico: Provided, That persons born in Porto Rico of alien parents, referred to in the last paragraph of section 5, who did not avail themselves of the privilege granted to them of becoming citizens of the United States, shall have a period of one year from the approval of this Act to make the declaration provided for in the aforesaid section: And provided further, That persons who elected to retain the political status of citizens of Porto Rico may within one year after the passage of this Act become citizens of the United States upon the same terms and in the same manner as is provided for the naturalization of native Porto Ricans born of foreign parents (Section 5(a), 44 Stat.
 1418, 1418-1419).

 Stated differently, the 1927 Amendment made it possible for two types of Puerto Rican residents to acquire a U.S. citizenship.
 The children of aliens residing in Puerto Rico who missed the deadlines established by the Jones Act were now granted a 1-year period to naturalize and acquire a U.S. citizenship.
-In addition, Section 5a also allowed the 288 Puerto Ricans who in 1917 chose to retain their Puerto Rican citizenship an opportunity to naturalize and acquire a U.S. citizenship.
+In addition, Section 5(a) also allowed the 288 Puerto Ricans who in 1917 chose to retain their Puerto Rican citizenship an opportunity to naturalize and acquire a U.S. citizenship.

-All persons born in Puerto Rico on or after April 11, 1899 (whether before or after the effective date of this Act) and not citizens subjects, or nationals of any foreign power are hereby declared to be citizens of the United States: Provided, That this Act, shall not be construed as depriving any person native of Puerto Rico, of his or her American citizenship hereto or otherwise lawfully acquired by such person; or to extend such citizenship to persons who shall have renounced or lost it under the treaties and/or laws of the United States or who are now residing permanently abroad and are citizens or subjects of a foreign country: And provided further, That any woman, native of Puerto Rico and permanently residing therein, who, prior to March 2, 1917, had lost her American nationality by reason of her marriage to an alien eligible to citizenship, or by reason of the loss of the United States citizenship by her husband, may be naturalized under the provisions of section 4 of the Act of September 22, 1922, entitled 'An Act relative to the naturalization and citizenship of married women’, as amended [Section Five(b), 48 Stat.
+All persons born in Puerto Rico on or after April 11, 1899 (whether before or after the effective date of this Act) and not citizens subjects, or nationals of any foreign power are hereby declared to be citizens of the United States: Provided, That this Act, shall not be construed as depriving any person native of Puerto Rico, of his or her American citizenship hereto or otherwise lawfully acquired by such person; or to extend such citizenship to persons who shall have renounced or lost it under the treaties and/or laws of the United States or who are now residing permanently abroad and are citizens or subjects of a foreign country: And provided further, That any woman, native of Puerto Rico and permanently residing therein, who, prior to March 2, 1917, had lost her American nationality by reason of her marriage to an alien eligible to citizenship, or by reason of the loss of the United States citizenship by her husband, may be naturalized under the provisions of section 4 of the Act of September 22, 1922, entitled 'An Act relative to the naturalization and citizenship of married women’, as amended [Section 5(b), 48 Stat.
 1245].